2t2c/Covid19-Medicare-App/README.md

 Mask Detection using DL and Opencv
-Custom Dataset used from Kaggle
+Custom Dataset used from Kaggle and WebScraping